 "Finish eating Harry, you're going to need your strength."
 She watched her son out of the corner of her eye as he slowly began to eat again.
 Love swelled in her heart as she thought about him and how he continually overcame the trials that were thrown his way.
 Noticing how much he looked like James she stifled a chuckle at what the rest of his life would bring him.
 She desperately wanted him to fall in love and live a long happy life.
 Sighing she pushed those thoughts from her head and concentrated on what the next four years of their lives together would be like.
-She would finally get a chance to be with her son instead of watching from a distance and swore it anything she would instill some confidence in the young man.
+She would finally get a chance to be with her son instead of watching from a distance and swore if anything she would instill some confidence in the young man.
 He had a lot to offer the world and was hoping he would meet someone that would love him unconditionally and he would love in return.

 Harry realizing he would get nothing more out of his mother began eating again wondering what would happen next.
 After lunch Lily led Harry outside where he was told he was going to begin training.
 He was glad that no one had told him what to expect, for if he had known he was sure he would've turned around and never looked back.
 At least that's what he would have tried to do.

-Although most of the individuals Harry was in contact with in the ethereal plane were adults and much older than himself, he found that he was the happiest he had ever been.
+Although most of the individuals Harry was in contact within the ethereal plane were adults and much older than himself, he found that he was the happiest he had ever been.
 James and Sirius took it upon themselves to make sure he carried on the legacy of the marauders and taught him everything they knew about pranking.
 Harry believed when he returned he could easily rival the Weasley twins.
 He found he had quite the creative and eerily scary mind when it came to planning pranks.

 Every meal was spent with his family and at night he was able to sit and relax with them discussing whatever came to mind.
-In time Harry realized that he was healing, and was able to open up with his parents and Sirius about his life.
+In time Harry realized that he was healing.
 They helped him see a future for himself and how to focus to achieve what he wanted.
 He wasn't responsible for the pain and death that Tom Riddle inflicted on others, he was only responsible for his own actions.
 He also realized that with every choice there were resulting actions that would have to be dealt with, whether good or bad.
-He was only responsible for the ramifications of his own actions and as he reviewed his life came to understand this.
 The guilt he had felt for the deaths of others at the hands of Tom Riddle was gone to be replaced by righteous anger.
-He knew he wasn't infallible but he now had more resources and knowledge to make decisions.
+He knew he wasn't infallible, but he now had more resources and knowledge to make good decisions for the future.

-Lying by the lake near his home on the ethereal plane he was lost in thought when Sirius snuck up on him and banished him into the water.
+Lying by the lake near his home on the ethereal plane Harry was lost in thought when Sirius snuck up on him and banished him into the water.
 Just as quickly as he entered the water he shot out of it and landed on the shore of the lake looking for his idiot godfather.

 "You're going to pay for that Padfoot!" he shouted while the cold water ran down his soaked body forming a puddle at his feet.
 His godfather was oblivious rolling in the grass holding his stomach laughing.
 Harry spotted the man and stalked towards him his mind rapidly coming up with several tactics to retaliate with.
 Sirius missed the look in Harry's eyes and continued to laugh at the drenched form walking towards him.

 Harry's stiff stride came closer to the older man and with a quick flick of his hand he levitated him into the air, then made him glow bright neon pink.
 His clothes morphed and shrunk until he was wearing an itsy bitsy teenie weenie yellow polka-dot bikini.
 It was really quite uncomfortable for him.
 Sirius tried to reverse the spell, but Harry shot a disarming jinx at him claiming his wand before he could react.
 With an evil grin on his face, Harry bound his godfather to a pole and forced his arms out on each side.
 A loud squawking erupted through the valley as birds flocked towards him.
-His arms were forced to stick straight out to his sides and the birds landed on them making him into a living pink flashing scarecrow.
+The birds landed on them making him into a living pink flashing, yellow bikini clad scarecrow.
 The sound of the birds attracted the attention of everyone in the house.
 Again he tried in vain to break free of the magic holding him.
 The sounds of laughter filled the lawn and he sighed.
 He was stuck and he knew defeat.

 "Alright Harry, you won.
 Now let me down."